Resource

 Testing data consisted of human-written text sourced from verified datasets and AI-generated text from various AI models.
 The test was performed with the Copyleaks API.

-Metrics include overall accuracy based on the rate of correct and incorrect text identification, F1 score, true negative rate (TNR), true positive rate (TPR), accuracy, and confusion matrices.
+Metrics include overall accuracy, based on the rate of correct and incorrect text identification, and ROC-AUC (Receiver Operating Characteristic – Area Under the Curve), which examines true positive rates (TPR) and false positive rates (FPR).
+Additional metrics include the F1 score, true negative rate (TNR), and confusion matrices.

 Testing verifies that the AI Detector displays a high detection accuracy for distinguishing between human-written and AI-generated text while maintaining a low false positive rate.